← Back to home

 Over 85% adults in the U.S. own a smartphone, and most of them do some kind of text-based messaging.
 Standard text messaging (SMS) is popular because it works on almost all phones, but other messaging apps like Facebook Messenger and WhatsApp have huge popularity, too.
 Unfortunately, these all have major privacy tradeoffs.

 There is a better alternative: Signal.
 While this secure messaging application for iPhone, Android, and desktop was previously only popular with journalists and nerds, it’s gaining wider adoption.
 This is a good thing, and you should be using it, too.
 Why?
 It’s encrypted, it’s open source, and others can’t access your data.
-We’ll get into why each of those is important, but first, let’s look at what different messaging options can and can’t do.

 Comparison of messaging options